Slow Cooker Coffee Crusted Pulled Pork Tenderloin

-One of my favorite things to make in the crock pot is pulled pork tenderloin.
+Pulled pork tenderloin is one of my favorite things to cook in a Crock Pot.
 Up until a few years ago, I had always used pork shoulder or pork butt to make pulled pork crock pot recipes.

 My first use of the delicious pulled pork tenderloin was in this recipe for Chipotle Honey Pulled Pork Tacos.
 This recipe has become a blog favorite and a Bond family favorite!

 I then created Sweet and Sour Pulled Pork Tenderloin, seriously delicious served over rice or in lettuce wraps.
 Now I use pork tenderloin to make Pork Ragu and Dr Pepper Pulled Pork Sliders.
 It’s a versatile cut of meat, that when slow cooked and shredded, can make a variety of tasty meals!

 For the full detailed instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

 - Rub the pork tenderloin.
 Prepare this coffee rub (click the link for the recipe) then rub the mixture on a pork tenderloin.

 - Slow cook the pork.
 Place the seasoned pork tenderloin in a Crock Pot.
 In a medium bowl, whisk chicken broth, balsamic vinegar, honey and garlic together.
 Pour this mixture over the pork in the Crock Pot.
 Slow cook on low for 6-8 hours, or on high for 4 hours.

 - Shred the pork.
 After the pork has slow cooked, reach two forks or meat claws in the slow cooker and pull the pork apart in the crock pot.